 Don’t just deadhead and clip spent blooms; cut flowering stems back to two or three sets of leaves.
-Think of it like cutting roses for a bouquet, and you’ll get the length right.
+Think of it like cutting roses for a bouquet and you’ll get the length right.

-Expect to see your plants back in full- flower about four weeks from pruning.
+Expect to see your plants back in full flower about four weeks from pruning.

 Stop pruning 3 to 4 weeks before the first hard frost to discourage new growth that may be damaged by the cold.

-Create a watering well around the base of the rose (push soil out from around the base of the plant to form a basin in which to capture water) and deep soak at least once a week while roses are in growth and flower.
+Create a watering well around the base of the rose by pushing soil out from around the base of the plant to form a basin in which to capture water.
+Then, deeply soak at least once a week while roses are in growth and flower.
 Make sure the soil around your roses is topped with a layer of mulch (about 2 inches deep), pulled back from the base of the plant.

 Clean up the debris such as trimmings, spent blooms, and dead leaves from the area under and around the plant.
 These are a breeding ground for fungal diseases such as black spot and powdery mildew.